desireefernandes/desireefernandes/README.md

 ### 🦋 About me 🦋
 - 📍 I’m from Brazil, living in Pernambuco 🇧🇷
 - 🎓 I’m currently web developer student on Federal Institute of Education, Science and Technology of Pernambuco - IFPE
-- 🤓 I’m loved front-end and design UI/UX
+- 🤓 I loved front-end and design UI/UX
 - 👩🏾‍💻 I’m currently working on design digital freelancer

 ##